-Before the procedure, you will undress from the waist up, so it is a good idea to wear a shirt you can remove easily.
-Avoid using deodorants, antiperspirants, perfumes, powders or lotions in the breast and underarm areas on the day of the exam.
+Before your mammogram, you will undress from the waist up, so it is a good idea to wear a shirt you can remove easily.
+Avoid using deodorants, antiperspirants, perfumes, powders or lotions on the breast and underarm areas on the day of the exam.
 Ingredients in these products can show up on a mammogram and make it harder to interpret.

 Getting a screening mammogram takes about 15 minutes.
 During the procedure, each breast is pressed between two plates and an X-ray image is made.
 Two views of each breast are taken, one with the X-ray beam aimed from top to bottom and the other from side to side.

 Sometimes, the pressure can be uncomfortable, but it only lasts a few seconds.
 Tell the technologist if you feel any discomfort.
 Taking acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) about an hour before the exam may help.
 If you have concerns, talk to your health care provider about other ways to help ease discomfort (or anxiety) during a mammogram.
 And, before the exam, let your technologist know your concerns.

 Film mammography versus digital mammography

 X-ray images of the breast can be captured on film or stored directly onto a computer (digital).
 Film and digital mammography are similar in their ability to detect breast cancer [1-3].
 Most centers now use digital mammography.

 Because digital images are viewed on a computer, they can be lightened or darkened, and certain sections can be enlarged and looked at more closely.
 This ability to control the images on a computer makes digital mammography more accurate than film mammography for some women.
 And, because the images are stored on a computer, they can be shared more easily with another radiologist for review.